yourstruelyyash/yourstruelyyash/README.md

 # 💫 About Me:
-I've a huge interest in cybersecurity,<br>I'm currently learning Python,<br>I've learned C, C++, Java, Javascript<br>I'm keen to learn new things<br>That's it for now!
+I have a great interest in cybersecurity.<br>I am currently learning Python.<br>I have studied C, C++, Java, and JavaScript.<br>I am eager to acquire new knowledge.<br>That's all for now!

 ## 🌐 Socials: